-Last night I attended the Eric Garner protest at Foley Square to do some reportage illustration with friends Audrey Hawkins, Evan Turk and Chris Brody.
+Last night I attended the Millions March protest for Eric Garner at Foley Square to do some reportage illustration with friends Audrey Hawkins, Evan Turk and Chris Brody.
 When we arrived there were already hundreds of people gathered; the square was packed and people were spilling into the streets.

 The atmosphere was peaceful but charged with a kinetic, positive energy.
 It was heartening to see how many different people turned out to demonstrate.
 There were parents with children, teenagers, college students and elderly people of every race and gender.
 People were chanting "Hands up don't shoot" and "No justice no peace."
-I overheard a mother shout out the first part while her child would follow with the rest.
-When the mom said "Hands up!" the little kid yelled "Justice!" - I had to laugh.
-While I was working on the drawing above, Robert MacMillan from Reuters News Agency snapped a photo of me!
-See his tweet here.
+I overheard a mother shout out “hands up!" and her toddler yelled "Justice!”
+I had to laugh.

 Soon we began to move toward the entrance to the Brooklyn Bridge, with protestors chanting "Eric Garner, Michael Brown, shut it down shut it down!" and "Racist, sexist, anti-gay, NYPD go away!"
 Once we got to the entrance to the bridge we stopped; I heard that police had blocked entry to the bridge.
 I was at the very tail end of the group, behind police who had formed a line standing shoulder-to-shoulder.
 They started to back up as I drew; one bumped into me and apologized.